 Corollary 2 implies that accounting is more conservative (or less liberal) if M is larger.
 It also implies that accounting is more liberal (or less conservative) when M is smaller or B is larger.
-If we interpret larger B as higher agency cost, this result contrasts with the view that higher agency cost demands accounting to be more conservative (e.g., Watts 2003a).
-Note that higher agency cost still results in lower investment efficiency, as in our case, larger B results in lower $\hat{\theta}$, generating more overinvestment.
+If we interpret larger B as higher agency cost, this result contrasts with the view that higher agency cost demands accounting to be more conservative (Watts 2003a).
+Higher agency cost still results in lower investment efficiency; as in our case, larger B results in lower $\hat{\theta}$, generating more over-investment.
 However, higher agency cost is associated with less, not more, conservative accounting.
 In other words, if the regulator chooses more conservative accounting when the private benefit becomes larger, the investment efficiency will be even lower, making this choice suboptimal.

-In addition, note that, when B is sufficiently large, $\hat{\theta} < M$ implies overinvestment because projects with $\theta \in (\hat{\theta}, M)$ should be terminated but are continued.
+In addition, when B is sufficiently large, $\hat{\theta} < M$ implies overinvestment because projects with $\theta \in (\hat{\theta}, M)$ should be terminated but are continued.
 Higher B results in lower $\hat{\theta}$, implying more overinvestment and thus lower investment efficiency.
 Meanwhile, lower $\hat{\theta}$ implies more liberal accounting.
 We thus document a positive association between lower investment efficiency and more liberal accounting, or, equivalently, higher investment efficiency and more conservative accounting, summarized in the following corollary.
-The proof is again omitted, as it directly follows Proposition Corollary 3 When $B > \mathbf{E}(M - \theta | \theta \le M)$, more conservative accounting is associated with less overinvestment thus higher investment efficiency.
+The proof is again omitted, as it directly follows Proposition 2.8

+Corollary 3.
+When $B > \mathbf{E}(M - \theta | \theta \le M)$, more conservative accounting is associated with less overinvestment thus higher investment efficiency.
-4 Extensions

-4.1 Moral hazard at the security issuance stage
+4. Extensions 4.1.
+Moral Hazard at the Security Issuance Stage

-This subsection introduces moral hazard into the main model and allows the entrepreneur to propose any security from
+This section introduces moral hazard into the main model and allows the entrepreneur to propose any security from

-$$S = \left\{ s : \left[\underline{\theta}, \overline{\theta}\right] \to \left[0, \overline{\theta}\right] | s\left(\theta\right) \in \left[0, \theta\right] \text{ for all } \theta \right\}.$$
+$$S = \{s : [\underline{\theta}, \overline{\theta}] \to [0, \overline{\theta}] | s(\theta) \in [0, \theta] \text{ for all } \theta\}.$$

 As in the security design literature, we impose the dual monotonicity constraint on the entrepreneur's choice of securities.
 That is, both the payment to the investor, $s(\theta)$, and the residual cash flow to the entrepreneur, $\theta - s(\theta)$, are nondecreasing in θ .
-We show that the optimal security is debt, thus providing a microfoundation of the debt financing employed by our main model.
+We show that the optimal security is debt, thus providing a microfoundation of the debt financing used by our main model.

-In particular, after designing the contract but before the disclosure of the accounting signal, the entrepreneur can make an effort choice $l \in \{0, 1\}$, where l = 1 means exerting effort and l = 0 means no effort.
+In particular, after designing the contract but before the disclosure of the accounting signal, the entrepreneur can make an effort choice $l \in \{0,1\}$, where l=1 means exerting effort and l=0 means no effort.
 The effort is unobservable to the investor and the regulator.
 Exerting effort improves the distribution of the cash flow θ .
 However, the entrepreneur incurs disutility z from exerting effort.
 In addition, we assume that the entrepreneur has a more optimistic belief about the distribution of θ conditional on exerting effort, relative to the investors and the regulator.
-The accounting literavaries under the perturbed belief $p + \alpha \cdot \Delta p$, i.e., $\left. \frac{\partial \hat{\theta}}{\partial \alpha} \right|{\alpha=0} > 0$ if $\int{\underline{\theta}}^{\widehat{\theta}} \triangle p(\theta)(M - B - \theta) d\theta > 0$.

-9In the online appendix, we provide a sufficient and necessary condition to characterize the impact of more general (non-parametric) belief changes on $\hat{\theta}$.
-Specifically, to capture a belief change, we perturb the density of the prior, $p(\theta)$, by $\alpha \cdot \Delta p(\theta)$, where α is the magnitude of the perturbation.
-We are able to show that the marginal effect of how $\hat{\theta}$ ture has used the overoptimistic assumption, e.g., Laux and Stocken (2012), Infuehr and Laux (2022) while Gervais (2010) provides a review of the analytical literature of managerial overoptimism in finance.
-This assumption is introduced for a technical reason: our main results still hold without this assumption (i.e., let $\tilde{P}1 = P_1$), except possibly for a knife-edge case of the parameter values.
+The accounting literature has used the overoptimistic assumption, for example, Laux and Stocken (2012) and Infuehr and Laux (2022), whereas Gervais (2010) provides a review of the analytical literature of managerial overoptimism in finance.
+This assumption is introduced for a technical reason: Our main results still hold without this assumption (i.e., let $\tilde{P}1 = P_1$), except possibly for a knife-edge case of the parameter values.
 To formalize this extension, we introduce the following notations.
-If l = 1, from the entrepreneur's perspective, the cumulative distribution function (CDF) of cash flow θ is P_1 ; from the investors' and the regulator's perspective, the cash flow θ follows CDF \tilde{P}1 .
-Accordingly, let p_1 and \tilde{p}1 denote the respective probability density functions (PDF).
-If l = 0, all the players believe that cash flow θ follows CDF P_0 .
+If l=1, from the entrepreneur's perspective, the cumulative distribution function (CDF) of cash flow θ is P_1 ; from the investors' and the regulator's perspective, the cash flow θ follows CDF \tilde{P}1 .
+Accordingly, let p_1 and \tilde{p}1 denote the respective probability density functions (PDFs).
+If l=0, all the players believe that cash flow θ follows CDF P_0 .
 Let p_0 denote the PDF of P_0 .
 We formalize the setting by the assumptions as follows.